Linux Commands - Overview and Examples

 -rw-rw-r-- 1 himanshu himanshu 7101 May 28 2015 test.pdf

 vim is basically a text/programming editor.
-The name 'vim' stands for Vi IMproved as the editor is upwards compatible to the Vi editor.
+The name 'vim' stands for Vi IMproved as the editor is upwards compatible with the Vi editor.

 $ vim [file-name]